Sell on your terms. No Fees - Any Condition

 Pullman Washington

 Nearing the end of our list is Connell, another affordable place to live in Washington that boasts both safety and value.
-The median home price in Connell is $505,583, and the average rent is $1,310 for a one-bedroom apartment.
+The median home price in Connell is $505,583, and the average rent for a one-bedroom apartment is $1,310.

 The cost of living in Connell is impressively 21% lower than the state average and 10% lower than the national average, making it one of the most economical places to live based on living expenses alone.

-Connell also has a favorable home price-to-income ratio of 2.3, meaning homes are relatively affordable compared to the average household income in the area.
+Connell also has a favorable home price-to-income ratio of 2.3, indicating homes are relatively affordable compared to the area’s average household income.

 This small, welcoming community is known for its low crime rate, which is roughly 55% below the national average.